GauriJagatap/GauriJagatap.github.io/_pages/about.md

   - /about.html
 ---

-<p>I recently graduated with my PhD from the <a target="_blank" href='http://dice.ece.iastate.edu/'>DICE Lab</a> at the Electrical and Computer Engineering Department of New York University under the supervision of my advisor <a target="_blank" href='https://chinmayhegde.github.io/'>Dr. Chinmay Hegde</a>. </p>
+<p>I recently graduated with my PhD from the <a target="_blank" href='http://dice.ece.iastate.edu/'>DICE Lab</a> at the Electrical and Computer Engineering Department of New York University under the supervision of my advisor <a target="_blank" href='https://chinmayhegde.github.io/'>Dr. Chinmay Hegde</a>, in December 2021. </p>

-<p>I will be joining Dolby Laboratories as a Deep Learning Researcher in the Applied AI team in January 2021.
+<p>I will be joining Dolby Laboratories as a Deep Learning Researcher in the Applied AI team in January 2022.
 Prior to this I have interned at Google in 2021, Adobe in 2020 and MERL in 2018.</p>

 <p> My interests lie in the intersection of signal processing and machine learning.
 During the course of my PhD, I worked on several problems in inverse imaging, such as compressed sensing, phase retrieval, HDR imaging using deep neural networks.
 I have also worked on developing algorithms to train adversarially robust neural network models.